WICG/local-font-access/README.md

 * Evan Wallace, Biru, Leah Cassidy, Katie Gregorio, Morgan Kennedy, and Noah Levin of Figma who have patiently enumerated the needs of their ambitious web product.
 * Tab Atkins and the CSS Working Group who have provided usable base-classes which only need slight extension to enable these cases
 * Dominik Röttsches and Igor Kopylov for their thoughtful feedback
+* Lastly, we would like to express our gratitude to former editor Emil A. Eklund, who passed away in 2020.
+Emil was instrumental in getting this proposal underway, providing technical guidance, and championing the needs of users and developers